What is the issue?

 - Discrimination, combatting discrimination and stigma

 You might also be interested in:

-We have been asked to consider proposals for national or state/territory guidelines in response to human rights violations affecting children with intersex variations in medical settings.
 This policy briefing considers whether or not guidelines are enough to ensure medical interventions on infants, children and adolescents with intersex variations conform to human rights norms, and eliminate harmful so-called ‘normalising’ interventions.
 Reviewing the evidence on clinical practice guidelines, we believe they are insufficient.